 What I love

-Where to be careful
+Where to be a little careful

-My rating: 4.7 / 5.
 If you want to see the other half of my setup, read how I built the bot itself on Replit.

 Ready to start?
-Open a Bitvavo account and you'll be on the same exchange my bot trades on every day.
+Open a Bitvavo account and you'll be on the same exchange my bot trades on every single day.

 Open a Bitvavo account →